RaviSoji/plda/README.md

 You may install this package by using `pip install` or by adding a few lines to your own environment.yml file.

+__Easy install__

+You can make a new conda environment called `myenv` with both this package and its python dependencies automatically installed, by running the following:
+  `conda env create -f plda/environment.yml -n myenv`.

 __Installing with `pip install`__

 1. `cd` into your favorite directory.
 2. `git clone https://github.com/RaviSoji/plda.git`
 3. If you have one, activate your virtual environment.
 4. Run either `pip install plda/` or `pip install ./plda`.
-5. If you want to make a new environment called `myenv` with this package and its python dependencies automatically installed, run the following: `conda env create -f plda/environment.yml -n myenv`.

 __Installing using your own conda environment.yml file.__